vighneshiyer/vighneshiyer.com/content/research/philosophy/01b-consciousness_materialism_and_intelligence.md

++++
+title = "Part 1b: Consciousness, Intelligence, Reasoning, Language, and Understanding" description = "Dualist, idealist, and physicalist perspectives" date = 2024-03-23 draft = true
++++

+- OK I will not pretend to be a philosophy, so just look at the relevant articles on the Stanford Encyclopedia of Philosophy
+- But I will just ask some questions and present some arguments
 - consciousness vs materialism arguments
 - does not having consciousness actually prevent discovery? can rules produce discovery? perhaps, but can they produce insight? could they derive things that aren't even in the training set e.g. information theory?
 - what is intelligence?